GRACE: THE INWORKING ABILITY IN THE BELIEVER TO DO RIGHTEOUSNESS

 'For the kingdom of God is not in word, but in power.' - 1 Corinthians 4 vs 20 {KJV}

-Note that, moral power is the context of the word 'Power' as used in the above Bible verse, and not supernatural power; as many preachers falsely hold in their teachings.
+Note that, moral power is the context of the word 'Power' as used in the above Bible verse, and not supernatural power, which many preachers have falsely interpreted it to be in their teachings.
+See how the Amplified Bible Translation puts that verse;

 NB: Moral power simply means Godly conducts.